danillonogueira/wiser-challenge/README.md

 # Wiser Challenge
 ## Aim
 Project for a front-end developer job opportunity at [Wiser Educação](https://wisereducacao.com/).
 The challenge consisted in a login page that had to be built in React and hosted somewhere.
-The prototype can be seen [here](https://www.figma.com/file/zC98pMR61WhKX5joTKTMr6/Teste-Wiser?node-id=3%3A4) and the final result was hosted through [Vercel](https://vercel.com/) and is available [here](https://wiser-challenge-psi.vercel.app/).
-In this doc you will also find the instructions on how to build and run it.
+The prototype can be seen [here](https://www.figma.com/file/zC98pMR61WhKX5joTKTMr6/Teste-Wiser?node-id=3%3A4) and the final result was put on air thanks to [Vercel](https://vercel.com/) and is available [here](https://wiser-challenge-psi.vercel.app/).
+This doc also contains instructions on how to build and run it.
 ## Technologies
 * <s>TypesScript</s>* JavaScript
 * React